roy-pstr/simple-auth0-fastapi-react-app/services/auth0/README.md

 1. Sign Up
 2. Create tenant
 3. Create Application
+    - Add "http://localhost/token/callback" to "Allowed Callback URLs" (this is for the social login flow to allow callback from auth0 back to the server).
 4. Create API
     - create permission 'test:read'
 5. Create test user